hrdowell/10-Team-Profile-Generator/README.md

 ![Terminal Screenshot](C:\Users\Hannah\Documents\GitHub\10-Team-Profile-Generator\assets\terminal.PNG)

-📸As pictured, the application runs from the terminal using node.
+📸 As pictured, the application runs from the terminal using node.